vishal2github/noAdvancedJava/Theoretical_Notes/Web_development/Servlets.md

 + Web server manages life cycyle of servlets.

 + It has following five phases:
-  + Loading servlet class *(Done only once)*
+  + **Loading servlet class** _(Done only once)_
-  + Instantiating servlet class *(Done only once)*
+  + **Instantiating servlet class** _(Done only once)_
-  + Initializing servlet *(Done only once.
-In this case, "init()" lifecycle method will be called and object of ServletConfig interface will be passes to this method by web server)*
+  + **Initializing servlet** _(Done only once.
+In this case, "init()" lifecycle method will be called and object of ServletConfig interface will be passes to this method by web server)_
-  + Processing HTTP request and generating HTTP response *(Done each time web services recieve request for this servlet.
-In this case, web server calls service life cycle method as passes obejct of ServletRequest and ServletResponse interface)*
+  + **Processing HTTP request and generating HTTP response** _(Done each time web services recieve request for this servlet.
+In this case, web server calls service life cycle method as passes obejct of ServletRequest and ServletResponse interface)_
-  + Destroying servlets *(Done one once.
+  + **Destroying servlets** _(Done one once.
 Web server destroys servlets when web server terminates/restarts.
-In this case, web server calls "destroy()" lifecycle method)*
+In this case, web server calls "destroy()" lifecycle method)_

++ Socket programming:
+  + It's a way of connecting two nodes on a network to communicate with each other.
+  + Once socket (node) listens on a particular port at an IP.
+  + While other socket reaches out to the other to form a connection.
+  + The server forms the listener socket while the client reaches out to the server.

 + **HTTP response status:** Indicate whether specific HTTP request has been successfully completed.